 Ever think that lowercase letters were like babies, and uppercase letters were like their parents?
 This fun take on the alphabet comes to life with the Alphabetimals Photo Safari cards where matching babies with their parents give a unique twist to classic kid’s card games like Old Maid, Go Fish and Memory Matching.

-Get the card now below, and a portion of the proceeds from every sale will go to the David L. Hoyt Education Foundation, which promotes play-based and collaborative learning.
+To get the professional printed and packaged version, order them now here on the DriveThruCards website.
+A portion of the proceeds from every sale will go to the David L. Hoyt Education Foundation, which promotes play-based and collaborative learning.

 Learning the ABC’s is fun with the Alphabetimals!
 In this beautifully-illustrated take on “Old Maid”, players pair letter-shaped animals with their adorable lower-case babies, while trying to avoid getting stuck with Albert.